MicrosoftDocs/azure-reference-other/studio-module-reference/text-analytics.md

 ##  List of modules

-The **Text Analytics** category in Azure machine Learning Studio includes these modules:
+The **Text Analytics** category in Azure Machine Learning Studio includes these modules:

 + [Detect Languages](detect-languages.md): Detects the language of each line in the input file.
 + [Extract Key Phrases from Text](extract-key-phrases-from-text.md): Extracts key phrases from given text.